tahaghafuri/shutdown-manager/README.md

-# shutdown-manager
+# About
- Shutdown Manager For Windows/Windows Server
+ Shutdown Manager Is Power Actions For Windows/Windows Server.
+# Software
+ Written With AutoPlay Media Studio 8.
+# OS
+ All Windows/Windows Server Versions Support.